See also:

 Obviously disruptions can vary according to individual circumstances.
 But here are some things to keep in mind:

-- Find out what’s going on.
+• Find out what’s going on.
 Sometimes there will be alternative services in place.
 Sometimes services will be re-routed around the disruption (this often happens for CBD tram services).
-If staff on the ground don’t know, then ring Metlink or the operators to find out what’s happening.
+If staff on the ground don’t yet know, you can ring PTV using the above number.

-- If you do give up and try to find a taxi, others may be doing the same.
+• If you do give up and try to find a taxi or rideshare, others may be doing the same.
 It may be quicker to call and book a taxi than find one at a rank or on the street.

 Ticket tips